zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Eqn.
 1.1.1 (top left) is called the [Maxwell-Faraday equation](https://en.wikipedia.org/wiki/Faraday%27s_law_of_induction).
 It says that a time-varying magnetic field always accompanies a circulating electric field.
 The final Eqn.
 1.1.3 (bottom left) represents [Ampère-Maxwell law](https://en.wikipedia.org/wiki/Amp%C3%A8re%27s_circuital_law).
 It is somewhat more difficult to understand; essentially, it relates the circulation of a magnetic field around a closed loop to the electric current passing through the loop.
 Just like in Eqn.
 1.1.1, the electric and the magnetic fields are not independent; however, in this case, their roles are reversed.

-The Maxwell equations is coupled system of [partial differential equations](https://en.wikipedia.org/wiki/Partial_differential_equation).
+The Maxwell equations form a coupled system of [partial differential equations](https://en.wikipedia.org/wiki/Partial_differential_equation).
 The left-hand side of each equation is composed of derivatives of the unknowns (the fields), and the right-hand side contains the sources (the currents and the charges).
 Since a derivative is a linear operator, these equations form a [linear system](https://en.wikipedia.org/wiki/Linear_system).
 As such, the Maxwell equations obey the [superposition principle](https://en.wikipedia.org/wiki/Superposition_principle) - if we determine the values of the fields for one source, and then, *separately*, for another, and assuming that these sources are not "disturbed" by the fields, then the solution for the configuration with *both* sources is precisely the sum of the fields found for each individual source:

 $$ \tag{1.15}
 	\bm{J} = \bm{J_1} + \bm{J_2}, \space \rho = \rho_1 + \rho_2 \implies